Sarli2002/Sarli2002/README.md

 # Hi there, I'm Sarli! 👋

-I'm a B.Tech student at NSUT, with experience in web development and cloud technologies.
+I'm a final year B.Tech student at NSUT, with experience in web development and cloud technologies.

 ## 🚀 Skills
 - **Programming Languages**: C, C++, Python, JavaScript